Evaluation of Language Models in the Medical Context Under Resource-Constrained Settings: Supplementary results

-Natural Language Processing (NLP) holds immense promise in the medical domain.
-Recently, the medical community has shown substantial interest in leveraging state-of-the-art language models to address various medical challenges \cite{wiggings, shah}.
-In particular, generative large language models (LLMs) have showcased emergent abilities beyond their original training objectives, such as text summarization and question-answering \cite{wei_ec}.
+Natural language processing (NLP) holds great promise in the medical field.
+The medical community has recently shown substantial interest in leveraging state-of-the-art language models to address various medical challenges \cite{wiggings, shah}.
+In particular, generative large language models (LLMs) have showcased emergent abilities beyond their original training objectives, such as text summarization and question answering \cite{wei_ec}.
 These newfound abilities have enabled LLMs to perform tasks of significant clinical importance, including passing medical examinations, summarizing clinical and radiological reports, as well as medical dialogues, extracting drug names from medical notes, responding to patient inquiries, and writing medical histories and physical assessments \cite{shah, omiye}.

 The versatility of language models can be attributed to a convergence of factors \cite{shah, omiye, lievin}.
 The first factor is their ability to learn valuable patterns within large amounts of unlabeled data via self-supervision.
 The second factor revolves around the Transformer architecture \cite{transformer} and its suitability for efficient parallel processing on modern computing hardware.
 Lastly, the third factor encompasses the crucial process of fine-tuning language models to align their responses with human expectations through instruction tuning.